Skip to content

 UNPAIRED_FASTQ=file.R0.fastq

-The file.R1.fastq and file.R2.fastq are corresponding read1 fastq file and read2 fastq file for the sample.
+The file.R1.fastq and file.R2.fastq are the corresponding read1 FASTQ file and read2 FASTQ file for the sample.

 Background